GIRO D'ITALIA LION NOIR

 Maybe the bad condition of the roads is the reason why the riders depicted in this game are almost all suffering some kind of problem.

 Finally, the arrival at the Arena Civica in Milano

-This game was sponsored by Lion Noir, which, in spite of its name is not French, but an italian brand of shoe polish.
+The game was sponsored by Lion Noir, which, in spite of its name is not French, but an Italian brand of shoe polish.

 |INDEX (MAIN)||ALL THE GAMES||ALPHABETICAL||CATEGORIES||WHAT'S NEW|